 Cost of living

-A decent room, two restaurant meals a day and a couple of beers will leave you with a little change from a tenner.
+A decent room, two restaurant meals a day and a couple of beers left us with a little change from a tenner when we lived in the city, but this was a while ago now.
+Updated prices can be found here.
 Two for one drinks are available at different bars and clubs from noon to midnight.
 It’s been calculated that after a week you’ll have a pile of club and bar flyers high enough to reach the moon.

 Any chance of working?

 Voluntary work and teaching English are the best options.
 Some of the bars and tour operators will hire gringos.
-South American Explorers offer a free lunch or Spanish lessons in exchange for helping out.
+Sadly, South American Explorers, who offered free lunch or Spanish lessons to volunteers, including us, in exchange for helping out have closed down.

 Stay a while?